Galadria's Choice: Part Two

 The Spectral Knights rarely argued amongst themselves, but this looked like being one of those occasions when they did.

 Currently, the six male members of the team were in the main Council Chamber, trying to solve the mystery of what had just happened.
-As soon as the smoke had dispersed, it became clear that they had another crisis on their hands - Galadria was missing and they had no way of telling where she was, only a well-founded suspicion that the Darkling Lords were somehow mixed up in it.
-Indeed, Leoric's first thought on noticing that she was gone was that she had been taken to Castle Darkstorm, presumably as bait in some trap; Darkstorm had used Spectral Knights in this way before.
+As soon as the smoke had dispersed, it became clear that they had another crisis on their hands; Galadria was missing and they had no way of telling where she was, only a well-founded suspicion that the Darkling Lords were somehow mixed up in it.
+Indeed, Leoric's first thought on noticing that she was gone was that she had been taken to Castle Darkstorm, presumably as bait in a trap; Darkstorm had used Spectral Knights in this way before.
 But Arzon, though he had scouted the Castle from the air, had reported no sign of the Darkling Lords or of Galadria.
-"They must have her somewhere else," he had said.
+"They must have her somewhere else," he had told the others.

 Leoric tried to calm him down.
 Cryotek could be rather short-tempered at times, but, aside from an "episode" with Cravex's Totem, he did not usually attack his fellow Spectral Knights, verbally or physically.
 Maybe the fact that his wife was missing, presumably kidnapped, was putting him on edge; Leoric knew he would feel the same should anything happen to Fletchen.
-Even so . . .
+But he also knew arguing about it would achieve nothing, at least nothing constructive.
 "We're all worried, Cryotek," he said.
 "But we won't solve anything by yelling at each other."

 Cryotek turned to face his leader, feeling decidedly embarrassed at his outburst.
 He coughed, trying to compose his thoughts.
 "Sorry, Leoric," he said finally.
 "Guess I'm a little on edge.
-You see, it's not just Galadria I'm concerned about . . ."
+You see, I'm not just concerned about Galadria . . ."

 Leoric studied his friend closely.
-There was something about his tone of voice, especially when he said he wasn't only concerned about Galadria.
+There was something about his tone of voice when he said those words.
 Cryotek could be a little reserved at times, not given to discussing personal feelings with anyone, but it was clear that something was troubling him.
 But what?
 Leoric was reluctant to press for answers, but he knew that was the only way they would find out what was going on.
 "Cryotek?"

 Cryotek sighed.
 "I guess you might as well know," he told his fellow Spectral Knights.